-The Exponent Philanthropy blog highlights funders who are keeping their operations lean and ears to the ground, nimbly maneuvering their dollars, skills and leadership to make an impressive impact.
-The most powerful posts take the reader on your journey and explain not only what you did but why, connecting them emotionally to the story being told.
+The Exponent Philanthropy blog highlights stories that are relevant to lean funders who are nimbly maneuvering their dollars, skills and leadership to make an impressive impact.
+The most powerful posts take the reader on a journey and explain not only what you did but why, connecting them emotionally to the story being told.

-Titles: Optimize titles with keywords.
-They should not exceed 60 characters.
+- Optimize titles with keywords, and try not to exceed 60 characters.

-Pictures, graphics and charts: Must be .jpg or .png.
-Include the source.
+- Pictures, graphics and charts must be .jpg or .png and include the source.

-About the author: Provide a short bio or organizational description up to 50 words that includes social media handles and links to your website.
+- Provide a short bio or organizational descriptionup to 50 words that includes social media handles and links to your website.

-If you’re a member struggling to structure your post, this template may be helpful:
+If you’re struggling to being your post, this template may be helpful:

 - Title: Cut to the chase.
 Readers should know what they’re getting when they click on the blog.
 The basic formula “How We Did X With Y” can work well.